Hugh Mackay (Scottish general): Pre-1688 service

 For many English politicians in the late 17th century, standing armies were considered a danger to individual liberties and a threat to society itself.
 The use of troops to suppress political dissent by the Protectorate and James II created strong resistance to permanent units owing primary allegiance to the Crown or State.
 To prevent this, it was deliberate policy to treat regiments as the personal property of their Colonel; they changed names when transferred to another and were disbanded as soon as possible.

 Commissions were assets that could be bought, sold or used as an investment; one person could simultaneously hold multiple commissions and there were no age restrictions.
 Henry Hawley, commander of government forces at the Battle of Falkirk Muir in 1746 obtained his first commission when he was only nine years old.
 Holding a commission did not require actual service and at senior levels in particular, ownership and command were separate functions.
 Many colonels or lieutenant colonels played active military roles as staff or regimental officers but others remained civilians who delegated their duties to a subordinate.

-States commonly employed units composed of other nationalities, such as the French Irish Brigade or the Dutch Scots Brigade; in the French army of 1672, 12 out of 58 infantry battalions were recruited outside France, as were 9 of its 87 cavalry regiments.
+States commonly employed units composed of other nationalities, such as the French Royal Army's Irish Brigade or the Dutch States Army's Scots Brigade; in the French army of 1672, 12 out of 58 infantry battalions were recruited outside France, as were 9 of its 87 cavalry regiments.
 Loyalties were often based on religious belief or personal relationships rather than nationality, with officers moving between armies or changing sides.
 These professionals formed a small and tight-knit group; during the 1689-1692 campaign in Scotland, former Scots Brigade colleagues included Mackay's opponents Alexander Cannon, Thomas Buchan and Viscount Dundee, as well as his subordinate, Sir Thomas Livingstone.)
 After the 1660 Restoration, it served as body guard to Charles II, before resuming French service in 1662.
 During the 1665 to 1667 Second Anglo-Dutch War, it was based at Chatham Dockyard but accused of looting after the 1667 Medway Raid and ordered back to France.